How Expensive is it in Harajuku?

 Again, check where the brand shops are, because some are surprisingly hidden away.
 You can find lots of famous brand names together in the basement level of Laforet department store.
 It’s so strange seeing alternative clothing in what’s otherwise a normal department store!

 Outside of Harajuku, you can also find lots of alternative brand stores in Marui One department store in Shinjuku.
 There are several Marui 0101 stores, so make sure you’re headed for the right one.
+And Closet Child has several branches around Tokyo with used alternative clothing (usually in excellent condition).

 Japanese Sales Tax

-Remember that in Japan there’s a 10% consumption tax on items you buy in shops.
+In Japan there’s a 10% consumption tax on items you buy in shops.
 It’s now required that this is shown on price labels – so if you see two prices, one’s the price with tax and one without.

-Some larger shops and department stores are tax-free for foreigners on purchases over 5000 yen if you show your passport, a QR code from Visit Japan Web.
+Some larger shops and department stores are tax-free for foreigners on purchases over 5,000 yen if you show your passport, a QR code from Visit Japan Web.
 This doesn’t apply at most of the smaller shops in Harajuku, only at larger stores like Kiddyland and some shops in Laforet.

 More Harajuku Videos